thomasstep/thomasstep.github.io/index.md

 My email is thomas@thomasstep.com or tstep916@gmail.com (if the first one doesn't work).

 My social presence consists of [Twitter](https://twitter.com/tr33b3ard) (I'm new to Twitter so go easy on me), [LinkedIn](https://www.linkedin.com/in/thomasstep/), [GitHub](https://github.com/thomasstep), and [Strava](https://www.strava.com/athletes/50851495).
 Feel free to follow or connect with me and I will reciprocate.

+## Support and Help

+If my work has help you and you would like to help me, feel free to [buy me a coffee](https://www.buymeacoffee.com/thomasstep).
+I can also offer more [personalized help if that is what you are after](https://www.buymeacoffee.com/thomasstep/e/41426).